apache/doris-website/versioned_docs/version-2.1/data-operate/import/data-source/kafka.md

 - **Using Routine Load to consume Kafka data**

 Doris continuously consumes data from Kafka Topics through Routine Load.
 After submitting a Routine Load job, Doris generates load tasks in real-time to consume messages from the specified Topic in the Kafka cluster.
-Routine Load supports CSV and JSON formats, with Exactly-Once semantics, ensuring that data is neither lost nor duplicated.

-For more documentation, please refer to [Routine Load](../import-way/routine-load-manual.md).
+Routine Load supports CSV and JSON formats, with Exactly-Once semantics, ensuring that data is neither lost nor duplicated.For more documentation, please refer to [Routine Load](../import-way/routine-load-manual.md).

 - **Doris Kafka Connector to consume Kafka data**